Skaled/Skaled-Core/README.md

 * **Skaled AI renewed** is going to be released within **01/03/2024**
 * **Skaled Terminal** is going to be released within **01/05/2024**

-**Note:** I know it's a lot time from one to another software, but other releases will come between these softwares.

 Q: Why you don't set at latest every new release? <br>
 A: Because are experimental features that when a new stable update will come they will be stable, and don't might cause the software to crash.